Sindhu-472005/Exploring-Digital-Technology---Unit-2/README.md

 it acts like a bridge between the kernel and the user. it takes command from users and convert it to comuter language and tranfer it to kernel.

-system librabries
+System librabries

-these provide functions which helps applications to interact with the kernel directly without accessing it.
+These provide functions which helps applications to interact with the kernel directly without accessing it.

-linux distributions
+Linux distributions
-there are multiple linux distributions, currently I am using Ubuntu which is user friendly, great for beginners.
+There are multiple linux distributions, currently I am using Ubuntu which is user friendly, great for beginners.

-features of linux
+Features of linux

-known for its multi tasking ability, it supports multiple users work simultaneously since its a open source anyone can alter or modify it and districute. it runs in a wide range.
+Known for its multi tasking ability, it supports multiple users work simultaneously since its a open source anyone can alter or modify it and districute. it runs in a wide range.